 Model Evaluation

-Model evaluation criteria included log likelihood, model adherence to biological principles and assumptions, the relative sizes of the likelihood components, and how well the model estimates fit to the survey indices, the survey and fishery length composition and conditional age-at-length data, reasonable curves for fishery and survey selectivity, retrospective pattern, and model behavior during leave-one-out analysis.
+Model evaluation criteria included log likelihood, model adherence to biological principles and assumptions, the relative sizes of the likelihood components, and how well the model fits to the survey indices, the survey and fishery length composition, and conditional age-at-length data, reasonable curves for fishery and survey selectivity, retrospective pattern, and model behavior during leave-one-out analysis.

 Model likelihoods and key parameter estimates are provided in Table 2.17.
-Likelihoods by fleet and are provided in Table 2.18.
+Likelihoods by fleet are provided in Table 2.18.
 Retrospective results are presented in Figure 2.28.
 There is little to no retrospective pattern in spawning biomass (Mohn’s rho of -0.041), but a positive retrospective pattern resulted for recruitment (Mohn’s rho of 1.4), indicating that as subsequent years of data are added to the model the estimates of recruitment decrease.
 Model 19.1a performed reasonably well in a jitter analysis with a CV of 0.05 and 50 runs with a total of 45 of the 50 jitter runs converged with 78% of the converged models resulting in estimates at the lowest MLE from the accepted models.
 Leave-one-out (LOO) results are presented in Table 2.19 and Figures 2.29 and 2.30.
-For the LOO analysis data for a single year were pulled from the model sequentially and the model refit each time, or, the data added in this year’s assessment were pulled one source at a time and the model was refit each time.
+For the LOO analysis, data for a single year were pulled from the model sequentially and the model refit each time, or, the data added in this year’s assessment were pulled one source at a time and the model was refit each time.
 We then examined the behavior of the model and the effects of removing the data on key parameter estimates (M, and Q), and derived quantities (F40%, unfished spawning biomass, forecast spawning biomass, and ABC).
 Stability of the model estimates and estimates of variance while removing data provided insights on model performance and sensitivity to noise within the data.
 For this analysis we focused on bias, i.e. was there a direction of change when data were removed from the complete models, and the variability of the variance estimates as data were removed.
 Model 19.1a resulted in relatively low bias across all examined parameters and derived quantities (Table 2.19).
 The highest bias was observed in the forecasted ABC, which remained below 3%.
-In model 19.1a the removal data after 2014 resulted in an increased variability in model estimates, with the removal of the 2022 and 2018 data being most impactful on the forecasted spawning biomass and ABS (Fig. 2.29).
+In model 19.1a the removal of data after 2014 resulted in increased variability in model estimates, with the removal of the 2022 and 2018 data being most impactful on the forecasted spawning biomass and ABS (Fig. 2.29).
 In 2018 there was no trawl survey, but from 2017 to 2019 the two surveys fit exhibit opposite trends, with the longline survey decreasing and the trawl survey increasing.
-Removing the 2022 data, for which the only index data available is from the longline survey, which remained low, caused a sharp increase in spawning biomass and ABC for 2023.
-Without the 2022 data model 19.1a was expecting a higher abundance in 2022 than observed in the 2022 indices and thus higher biomass estimates for 2023.
-Removing one data source at a time that was updated since last year’s assessment showed that the longline survey index is the most influential on forecasted spawning biomass and ABC (Fig. 2.30).
+Removing the 2022 data, for which the only index data available is from the longline survey and remained low, caused a sharp increase in spawning biomass and ABC for 2023.
+Without the 2022 data, model 19.1a was expecting a higher abundance in 2022 than observed in the 2022 indices, and, thus, higher biomass estimates for 2023.
+Removing one data point (i.e., that was updated since last year’s assessment) at a time showed that the longline survey index is the most influential on forecasted spawning biomass and ABC (Fig. 2.30).